Battle of Wireless Ridge: Final assault

 Private Michael Savage and other survivors from Compañía C were the first 7th Regiment troops to reach the relative safety of Port Stanley, only to be greeted with shock and disdain, he recalls, by immaculately dressed staff officers: "They had been sleeping in houses, in warm beds.
 They had shiny shoes, pristine ironed uniforms and waxed moustaches.
 They even had heating in their cars.
 I was so furious with them."

 The battle was not yet over.
 Lt-Col. Eugenio Dalton, an Argentine 10th Brigade staff officer, during the pre-dawn darkness of 14 June, was seen driving around in a jeep, marshalling tired, panicky and dazed soldiers from various units into a company and leading them into Stanley's western sector, under heavy fire.
 Some 200 survivors from Wireless Ridge had been rallied by Dalton to form, under heavy gunfire, a last-ditch defensive line in front of the now silenced guns of the 4th Airborne Artillery Group near the racecourse.
 Near the church in Stanley, intent on helping Berazay, Maj.
-Carrizo-Salvadores, Second-in-command of the 7th Regiment, helped by the chaplain Father José Fernández, mustered about 50 Wireless Ridge survivors and led them on a bayonet charge, with the soldiers chanting their famous 'Malvinas March', but were stopped by heavy artillery and machine-gun fire.
-The Paras were momentarily alarmed and watched surprised, with Neame describing it as "quite a sporting effort, but one without a sporting chance".
+Carrizo-Salvadores, Second-in-command of the 7th Regiment, helped by the chaplain Father José Fernández, mustered about 50 Wireless Ridge survivors and led them on a bayonet charge, with the soldiers chanting their famous 'Malvinas March', but were stopped by heavy artillery and machine-gun fire.Major Neame would describe the Argentine attack as "quite a sporting effort, but one without a sporting chance".The Paras were for a moment indeed alarmed as their ammunition was almost exhausted, so they hastily fixed bayonets and prepared hand-grenades for close-quarter combat.
 Neame later gave more details: "Then as daylight began we got another counter-attack, this time from the Moody Brook side onto Sean Webster's platoon.
 I thought 'bloody hell, what's going on around here?'
 I wondered what we had got into and thought that this was most unlike the Argentinians.
 For a while they were quite persistent."

 2 Para had suffered three dead and 11 wounded.
 Its mortar platoon also reported four mortarmen with broken ankles after having fired supercharge rounds for extra range, in order to repel the Argentine counterattack force that had attacked from Moody Brook.
 The Argentines suffered approximately 25 dead and about 125 wounded, about 50 were taken prisoner.
 In the final stages of the battle, Brigadier-General Jofre had been offered the use of Skyhawks to bomb Wireless Ridge with napalm but declined in the belief that the British response would be commensurate.